Casimir effect in Yang-Mills theories: Abstract

 \section{Abstract}

 We study both massless scalar and Yang-Mills field theories in the deep infrared in presence of a simple boundary.
 We can show, with the help of the recent scenario emerging from studies on the propagators, that the presence of a mass gap makes the Casimir contribution exponentially small as should be expected.
-The existence of a trivial infrared fixed point shared by both theories makes the computation as simple as the free particle case.
+We obtain our result from the solution of the Dyson-Schwinger set of equations obtained in form of partial differential equations.
+Our results agree fairly well with recent lattice computations.